 Now you can also hear an mp3 of Sunny has come from the sunny land as played on the piano by Julie Newcombe.
 Thanks Julie!

 This article was posted on Thursday, March 26th, 2009 at 8:08 pm and is filed under British Children's Songs, Children's Songs, Countries & Cultures, England, English, English Children's Songs, Holidays Around the World, Languages, Mama Lisa, Questions, Readers Questions, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply